 In connection with the offering of the 2026 Notes, the Company entered into privately-negotiated capped call transactions with one of the underwriters in the offering or its affiliate.
 The Company used approximately \$13.4 million of the net proceeds from the offering of the 2026 Notes to pay the cost of the capped call transactions.
-The capped call transactions are expected generally to reduce potential dilution to the Company's common stock upon any conversion of the 2026 Notes and/or offset any cash payments the Company is required to make in excess of the principal amount of converted 2026 Notes, as the case may be, in the event that the market value per share of the Company's common stock, as measured under the terms of the capped call transactions at the time of exercise, is greater than the strike price of the capped call transactions (which initially corresponds to the initial conversion price of the 2026 Notes, and is subject to certain adjustments), with such reduction and/or offset subject to a cap initially equal to approximately \$14.07 (which represents a premium of approximately 70% over the last reported sale price of the Company's common stock on November 7, 2019), subject to certain adjustments.
+The capped call transactions are expected generally to reduce potential dilution to the Company's common stock upon any conversion of the 2026 Notes and/or offset any cash payments the Company is required to make in excess of the principal amount of converted 2026 Notes, as the case may be, in the event that the market value per share of the Company's common stock, as measured under the terms of the capped call transactions at the time of exercise, is greater than the strike price of the capped call transactions (which initially corresponds to the initial conversion price of the 2026 Notes, and is subject to certain adjustments), with such reduction and/or offset subject to a cap initially equal to approximately \$14.07 per share (which represents a premium of approximately 70% over the last reported sale price of the Company's common stock on November 7, 2019), subject to certain adjustments.
 The capped call transactions are separate transactions, entered into by the Company and are not part of the terms of the 2026 Notes.

 Given that the transactions meet certain accounting criteria, the convertible note capped call transactions are recorded in stockholders' equity, and they are not accounted for as derivatives and are not remeasured each reporting period.
-As of March 31, 2020, the Company had not purchased any shares under the convertible note capped call transactions.
+As of June 30, 2021, the Company had not purchased any shares under the convertible note capped call transactions.

-Note 8 - Liability Related to Sale of Future Royalties
+Note 7 - Liability Related to Sale of Future Royalties

-In February 2017, we entered into a Royalty Purchase Agreement (the "Royalty Agreement"), under which we sold a portion of our right to receive royalties on potential net sales of omecamtiv mecarbil (and potentially other compounds with the same mechanism of action) under the Amgen Agreement to RPI for a payment of \$90.0 million (the "Royalty Monetization").
-The Royalty Monetization is non-refundable, even if omecamtiv mecarbil is never commercialized.
+In February 2017, we entered into the RPI Royalty Purchase Agreement under which we sold a portion of our right to receive royalties on potential net sales of omecamtiv mecarbil (and potentially other compounds with the same mechanism of action) under the Amgen Agreement to RPI for a payment of \$90.0 million, which is non-refundable even if omecamtiv mecarbil is never commercialized.
+Concurrently, we entered into a common stock purchase agreement with RPI through which RPI purchased 875,656 shares of the Company's common stock for \$10.0 million.
+We allocated the consideration and issuance costs on a relative fair value basis to the liability related to the sale of future royalties (the "RPI Liability") and the common stock, which resulted in the RPI Liability being initially recognized at \$92.3 million.